 Harvard Law School offers three types of classes in international legal studies: foundational courses, advanced courses and seminars, and ‚Äúcapstone‚ÄĚ seminars.
-Although we do not rigidly classify courses and there is no uniform format for any class, the foundational international legal studies classes offered to 1Ls, and in some cases, to LLMs, generally are intended to introduce students to:
+Although we do not rigidly classify courses and there is no uniform format for any class, the foundational international legal studies classes generally are intended to introduce students to:

 (a)¬†the history, internal rationale, basic institutions, and processes of norm creation and of norm interpretation of a legal system (national or international) other than that of the United States, and

 (b)¬†the movement of ideas about law across national borders, be it by the actions of a court, the work of officials, businesspersons and non-governmental actors or the writings of scholars, and through this, how assumptions about law, the state, regulation, the individual and the interplay of modes of social control may (or may not) vary across time and place.

-For 2018-2019, some foundational courses available to 2Ls, 3Ls and LLMs that complement the 1L required courses in the field include Human Rights (Professor Engle, Fall);¬†Comparative Constitutional Law¬†(Professor Lessig, Spring); Legal History:¬† English Legal History (Professor Donahue, Fall); and Regulation of International Finance¬†(Professor Tarullo, Spring).
+Some foundational courses available include Human Rights;¬†Comparative Constitutional Law; Legal History:¬† English Legal History; and Regulation of International Finance.
 The choice among them is likely to be less important, especially for the non-specialist, than the decision to take something in this area.

 For students interested in academia, the International Law Workshop provides the opportunity to undertake rigorous analysis of international legal scholarship.